dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1601.md

 longer has any function.

-If the macro doesn’t work properly, double-check the preceding steps to locate
+If the macro doesn't work properly, double-check the preceding steps to locate

 and correct the error.
-Don’t be alarmed; debugging is a normal part of developing
+Don't be alarmed; debugging is a normal part of developing

 macros.
-As a last resort, download the completed workbook from this book’s website and try to figure out where you went wrong.
+As a last resort, download the completed workbook from this book's website and try to figure out where you went wrong.

 CHAPTER 16  UserForm Basics    273